-Malavattu Giri Prasad, C. Vijaya Lakshmi, Naresh Kumar Katari*, K. Anand, Manojit Pal* and Sreekantha B. Jonnalagadda* Pages 1 - 10 ( 10 )
+Malavattu G. Prasad, Chapala V. Lakshmi, Naresh K. Katari*, Krishnan Anand, Manojit Pal* and Sreekantha B. Jonnalagadda Pages 625 - 634 ( 10 )

-Background: The oxazolone class of compounds is known to exert profound effect on malignant cell proliferation, tumor angiogenesis and /or on the established neoplastic vasculature.
-Additionally, these compounds are generally known to have low tendency to interact with DNA which is not common with most of the conventional cytotoxic agents.
-Thus this class of compounds is of particular interest for the discovery and development of patient friendly anticancer agents.
+Background: The oxazolone class of compounds is known to exert a profound effect on malignant cell proliferation, tumor angiogenesis and /or on the established neoplastic vasculature.
+Additionally, these compounds are generally known to have a low tendency to interact with DNA which is not common with most of the conventional cytotoxic agents.
+Thus, this class of compounds is of particular interest for the discovery and development of patient-friendly anticancer agents.

 Methods: A simple, mild and non-hazardous synthetic methodology has been developed for the preparation of 2-substituted 4-arylidene-5(4H)-oxazolones.
 The methodology involved lemon juice mediated condensation of N-acyl glycine derivatives including hippuric acid with arylaldehydes in PEG-400 under ultrasound irradiation.
 All the synthesized compounds were screened via an MTT assay for their potential cytotoxic properties in vitro using the cancerous cell lines e.g. K562 (human chronic myeloid leukemia), Colo-205 (human colon carcinoma), and A549 (human lung carcinoma) and a non-cancerous HEK293 (human embryonic kidney) cell line.